hattipjs/hattip/readme.md

 A handler can return or throw a `Response` or anything with a `toResponse` method when used with the `compose` function.
 Handlers can also set `context.handleError` to handle uncaught errors.

 **That's it**.
-This is the entirety of the HatTip API.
+This is the entirety of the Hattip API.
 Everything else is middleware functions similar the above that add various features and development tools to make your life easier.

 ## Packages

-HatTip is extremely modular so you can use as little or as much as you need:
+Hattip is extremely modular so you can use as little or as much as you need:

 - [`core`](./packages/base/core): A type-only package that defines the interface between your application and platform adapters
-- **Adapters:** Enable HatTip to run on any platform:
+- **Adapters:** Enable Hattip to run on any platform:
   - [`adapter-node`](./packages/adapter/adapter-node): Node.js, either as a standalone server or as a middleware function that can be used with Express and similar frameworks.
 Also works for Vercel Serverless Functions.
   - [`adapter-cloudflare-workers`](./packages/adapter/adapter-cloudflare-workers): Cloudflare Workers
   - [`adapter-vercel-edge`](./packages/adapter/adapter-vercel-edge): Vercel Edge Functions